 When she first decided to start teaching, Chiyoko was encouraged to 'name' her style of Reiki.
 At first she resisted this idea and wanted to just call it Shinshin Kaizen Usui Reiki Ryoho, but she was told that that was much too long of a name.
 She settled on the name Jikiden Reiki to reflect that her style came directly from Hayashi and was unchanged.

 Chiyoko knew that she wanted to make sure that she was doing everything correctly.
-After all, it had been many years since she learned Reiki from Hayashi sensei and she felt it important to confirm what she was going to be teaching.
+It had been many years since she learned Reiki from Hayashi sensei and although she used Reiki almost daily, she felt it important to confirm what she was going to be teaching.
 She reached out to family members who had also studied with Hayashi and asked them questions.
-With their help, she and Tadao were able to reconstruct the seminars as they were taught by Hayashi.
+With their help, she able to confirm what she learned.
+With confidence in her knowledge, Chiyoko and Tadao reconstructed the seminars to replicate them as they were taught by Hayashi.
 Chiyoko sensei, along with her son Tadao, began teaching Jikiden Reiki seminars in 1999.
 They established the Jikiden Reiki Kenkyukai (Institute) that same year as an organization to spread the teachings of Jikiden Reiki.

 A fateful meeting - Frank Arjava Petter